The missing guide to becoming —and making a living as— a freelance web designer.

 And if you can work from a laptop anywhere in the world, why bother spending time at a desk?

-To add fuel to the fire, much of the work traditionally done by creative professionals (like web design), has been greatly sped up by similar technological advancements.
+And again, thanks to technology, much of the work traditionally done by creative professionals (like web design), can be done more quickly.

 I know that personally, before Webflow, it would take me weeks (or months) to complete a website project.
 After Webflow, that same project sometimes take hours.